trickstercache/trickster/docs/new-changed-2.0.md

 - InfluxDB and ClickHouse now support additional output formats like CSV.
 More documentation will be provided over the course of the beta
 - Expanded Compression support now includes options for Broti and Zstd
 - The [Rules Engine](./rule.md) now supports `rmatch` operations to permit regular expression-based routing against any part of the HTTP request.
-- You can now chain a collection [request rewriters](./request_rewriters.md) for more robust possibilities.
+- You can now chain a collection of [request rewriters](./request_rewriters.md) for more robust possibilities.

 ## New in Beta 3